guandi1995/guandi1995.github.io/_posts/2020-07-26-Pooling Layers.md

 ### Pooling Layers
 In general, there are three types of layer in a convolutional neural network, which are convolution layer (CONV), pooling layer (POOL) and fully connected layer (FC).
 Typically, several convolution layers are followed by a pooling layer and a few fully connected layers are at the end of the convolutional network.

-The function of pooling layer is to reduce the spatial size of the representation to reduce the amount of parameters and computation in the network and it operates on each feature map (channels) independently.
+The function of pooling layer is to reduce the spatial size of the representation so as to reduce the amount of parameters and computation in the network and it operates on each feature map (channels) independently.
 There are two types of pooling layers, which are **max pooling** and **average pooling**.
 However, max pooling is the one that is commonly used while average pooling is rarely used.
-The reason why max pooling layers work well in convolutional networks is that it helps the networks detect the features more efficiently after down-sampling an input representation and it helps over-fitting by providing an abstracted form of the representation.
+The reason why max pooling layers work so well in convolutional networks is that it helps the networks detect the features more efficiently after down-sampling an input representation and it helps over-fitting by providing an abstracted form of the representation.

 ### Max Pooling